npge/npge/doc/API.md

 If both `target` and `other` local blocksets are used, then `other` is likely to be used read-only to generate blocks for `target`.
 This is not a hard rule, though.

-Global blocksets' names can get any value
-(we used "my_blockset", and "prepangenome" in the script).
-If `target` or `other` blockset of a processor is not specified, then global blockset with a such name is used.

 ### Processor specific options